 While its air of rarefied mystery has long added to the fashion industry’s indescribable allure, there are times when we all want to take a peek behind the scenes.
 Up until recently, glossy fashion documentaries have been the go-to medium for an inside look at the industry, but now a whole host of fashion podcasts have launched, offering words of wisdom from the most influential designers, thinkers and business leaders.
-Whether you’re looking to shake-up your personal style or want to find out more about how your favourite creative’s mind works, these are the best fashion podcasts to satisfy your sartorial needs right now.
+Whether you’re interested in the history of clothing, new sustainable technology or want to find out more about your favourite creative’s processes, these are the best fashion podcasts to satisfy your sartorial needs right now.

 As the woman credited with making thrifting a part of high fashion culture with her use of second-hand pieces in magazine shoots, Bay Garnett is undeniably a perfect host for a podcast dedicated to the craft.
 In each episode, the stylist and former Vogue contributing fashion editor shares her love for pre-loved, passed-down pieces with a different guest, who she invites to reminisce about their earliest and most significant fashion memories.
 Following her conversation with Chloe Sevigny, Sophie Dahl or Sienna Miller, Garnett also offers listeners her best thrifting tips, from where to shop to how to identify the best finds.